daniel-lewis-ab/ComfyUI-Llama/README.md

 5. Check your ComfyUI available nodes and find the LLM menu.

-6. Load LLM Model
+6. Load LLM Model Basic

 This is a simplified call of this:
 [llama-cpp-python's init method](https://abetlen.github.io/llama-cpp-python/#llama_cpp.llama.Llama.__init__)

-7. Call LLM Model
+7. Call LLM Model Basic

 This is a simplified call of this: